InstitutionalGrammar/IG-Book/features.md

 <details>
   <summary>Ontological consistency</summary><br/>

 Ontological consistency describes the unambiguous characterization of the function linkage of components in institutional statements with respect to each and/or the institutional setting.
-A specific refinement introduced in the IG 2.0 is the distinction between activation conditions and execution constraints as part of a statement specification.<br/>
+A specific refinement introduced in the IG 2.0 is the distinction between activation conditions and execution constraints as part of a statement specification.<br/><br/>

 </details>

 <details>
   <summary>Comprehensive capturing of institutions</summary><br/>

 Comprehensiveness in the context of the IG describes the ability to parse institutional statements comprehensively without omitting relevant institutional statement (e.g., omitting statements, or information within statements).
-Specifically the integrated treatment of regulative and constitutive statement forms address this issue, alongside the different forms of nesting that capture institutional information in detail.<br/>
+Specifically the integrated treatment of regulative and constitutive statement forms address this issue, alongside the different forms of nesting that capture institutional information in detail.
+<br/><br/>

 </details>